topolvm/topolvm/docs/topolvm-node.md

 ### Extend a logical volume

-If `logicalvolume.status.targetSize` exists,
-it means that the logical volume correspond to `LogicalVolume` should be extended.
+If there is a difference between `logicalvolume.spec.size` and `logicalvolume.status.currentSize`, it means that the logical volume corresponding to `LogicalVolume` should be extended.
 So in that case, `topolvm-node` sends `ResizeLV` request to `lvmd`.
-If its response is succeeded, `topolvm-controller` update `logicalvolume.spec.size` and remove `logicalvolume.status.targetSize`.
+If its response is succeeded, `topolvm-node` update `logicalvolume.status.currentSize`.
+If fails, update the .status.code and .status.message field with an error.
+Then, if the logical volume is neither a block device or filesystem which is not able to resize when mounted, `topolvm-node` resize the filesystem of the logical volume via `NodeExpandVolume` or `NodePublishVolume`.

 ### Finalize LogicalVolume